All Episodes

 Here's what he said.

-I've signed a historic piece of legislation here in the United States that includes the biggest, most important climate commitment we have ever made in the history of our country.
+I've signed a historic piece of legislation here in the United States that includes the biggest, most important climate commitment we have ever made in the history of our country: $369 billion toward climate change.

-That includes tens of billions in new investments in offshore wind and solar, doubling down on zero emission vehicles, increasing energy efficiency, supporting clean manufacturing.
+That includes tens of billions in new investments in offshore wind and solar, doubling down on zero-emission vehicles, increasing energy efficiency, supporting clean manufacturing.

-Our department of energy estimates that this new law will reduce U.S. emissions by one gigaton a year by 2030.
+Our Department of Energy estimates that this new law will reduce U.S. emissions by one gigaton a year by 2030.

-It is impossible, as we've been talking about in the foreseeable future.
+It is impossible, as we've been talking about, in the foreseeable future.

 We don't have the technology to get where they're forcing us to go at a point where we're not technologically advanced to do so.

-Uh if you can give me cheaper, cleaner energy and produce it on a mass scale and do it easily, you're going to be a trillionaire, never mind a billionaire.
+If you can give me cheaper, cleaner energy and produce it on a mass scale and do it easily, you're going to be a trillionaire, never mind a billionaire.

-So whoever comes up with that technology, but in the near future, and I'm talking about 10, 20, 30 years, we don't have the ability to get the energy that this country needs, which is the lifeblood of every every country's economy to be renewable energy independent.
+So whoever comes up with that technology, but in the near future, and I'm talking about 10, 20, 30 years, we don't have the ability to get the energy that this country needs, which is the lifeblood of every country's economy to be renewable energy independent.

 It just doesn't exist.

-And you're going to use big heavy equipment that uses a lot of diesel to get the minerals out of the earth.
+And you're going to use big, heavy equipment that uses a lot of diesel to get the minerals out of the earth.

 And then, of course, the electric grid is 90% fossil fuels.

-So when you charge your electric vehicle, except in California, where a lot of hours in the day you can't because they don't have the ability to power them.
+When you charge your electric vehicle, except in California, where a lot of hours in the day you can't because they don't have the ability to power them, it's coming from fossil fuels.

-He has put out a letter and it's calling for a clean continuing resolution.
+He has put out a letter and it's calling for a clean, continuing resolution.

 This is just part of the problem.

-Uh Senator, welcome to the program again.
+Senator, welcome to the program again.

 Exactly.